By Claire Haskell

 Instead of attending college, she began working at the Radiation Research Corporation of West Palm Beach, a small company that specialized in the study of nuclear batteries.
 Conveniently for Isabelle, the corporation's founders were major car enthusiasts who loved to race on weekends.
 One day at work in February of 1953, Isabelle agreed to accompany them to a race in Tampa, FL.

-Upon their arrival, Isabelle quickly discovered that she did not want to be a mere spectator of the race; she wanted to be a participant, so she took a test with an automobile club member to obtain a special license.
+Unsurprisingly, Isabelle didn't derive much interest from merely observing the race; her inclination was to participate instead.
+To achieve this, she took a test with an automobile club member to obtain a special license.
 "We got in the car, and he said, 'I'm terrified.
 Please just go slow, and I'll give you the okay,'" she recalled.

 That same day, she participated in her first race: the SCCA National Macdill at the Tampa Air Force Base.
-As the 50-mile competition unfolded, a crowd of 90,000 people watched intently as Isabelle carefully maneuvered her sleek, aerodynamic sports car around the track, its tires gripping the pavement and leaving clouds of dust in its wake.
+As the 50-mile competition unfolded, a crowd of 90,000 people watched intently as Isabelle carefully maneuvered her sleek, aerodynamic sports car around the track.
 As if obtaining her license and competing in her first race wasn't enough for one day, Isabelle finished third in her class.